 If the sale is to a customer based outside the UK or EU,Zero-rated exports apply if goods leave the UK.

-New Rules from 2021 Onwards
+The Rules from 2021 Onwards

 Recent Updates: VAT Assessments for Online Sellers

-From September 2022, HMRC may issue VAT assessments for inaccurate returns without first requesting trader information.
-These assessments:
+What's more from September 2022, HMRC can issue VAT assessments for inaccurate VAT returns without first requesting trader information.
+Additionally, these assessments apply to VAT returns up to December 2020, plus they allow statutory reviews and appeals.